-As part of its ongoing fiduciary responsibilities, the SIB and Investment Consultant should regularly (annually or more often if needed) review several qualitative aspects of the Program Manager's practices.
+As part of its ongoing fiduciary responsibilities, the SIB and Investment Consultant should regularly (annually or more often if needed) review several qualitative aspects of the Program Manager's practices and Underlying Investment funds.
 Key factors include, but are not limited to, a review of:

-- Fund investment guidelines to ensure they are consistent with the SIB's mandate for the fund. - Fund investment strategy and style, especially the buy/sell disciplines. - Portfolio activity, specifically the turnover rate, number of holdings, and execution costs. - Risk profile relative to the fund's benchmark. - Organizational structure. - Stability of fund personnel and organization. - Contractual obligations to the SIB. - Multi-fund portfolios against an appropriate custom asset-weighted benchmark. - Efficacy of active versus passive management in the enrollment date portfolios.
+- Fund investment guidelines to ensure they are consistent with the SIB's mandate for the fund. - Fund investment strategy and style, especially the buy/sell disciplines. - Portfolio activity and structure, (e.g., specifically the turnover rate, number of holdings, and execution costs sector weights). - Risk profile relative to the fund's benchmark. - Organizational structure. - Legal and/or regulatory issues - Stability of fund personnel and organization. - Contractual obligations to the SIB. - Multi-fund portfolios against an appropriate custom asset-weighted benchmark. - Efficacy of active versus passive management in the enrollment date portfolios.